 Deploying Kafka

-Make sure that you have Java version 8 installed.
+Make sure that you have Java version 8 or later installed.
 Download the platform-independent tarball package of Apache Kafka and unzip it to any folder, change to that folder, and run the following two commands in two different terminals on Linux or MacOS (run the similar commands with the bat extension instead of the sh extension on Windows):

 ./bin/zookeeper-server-start.sh config/zookeeper.properties